shade-sdev/ShadeFlixV2/README.md

 <img src="https://i.imgur.com/1S6XQ6o.png">

-**The aim of this project was to build a desktop app to quickly upload files, and switch between users in a swift.*
+**The aim of this project was to build a web application which is hosted on the user's machine, which dynamically adds movies and tv shows into the application.*

 ### Built With